 - SDA's do not believe in Hell or eternal punishment.

 The SDA church believes that the dead know nothing (Ecclesiastes 9:5-6) and that they remain in a sleep (of sorts) until the Final Judgment Day.
-SDA's believe that when Jesus comes again, the righteous will live with him in heaven for a thousand years for a time of reconciliation.
-Then God will then return to earth to resurrect the unrighteous dead, after which time He will cleanse the earth with fire.
+SDA's believe that when Jesus comes again, the righteous will live with him in heaven a thousand years for a time of reconciliation, after which time God will then return to earth to resurrect the unrighteous dead; He will then cleanse the earth with fire.
 In essence, SDA's do not believe in eternal torment but in a quick annihilation.
 After the cleansing, the Lord and the faithful will create a new heaven or "New Jerusalem" on earth where sin is no more and where joy and peace reign forevermore.